andreamartz/sb-29-capstone-1/README.md

 ## External API
-API: [YouTube Data API](https://developers.google.com/youtube/v3)
+API: [YouTube Data API](https://developers.google.com/youtube/v3) I'm using two endpoints: one to get the video info and another to get the iframe HTML to embed for each video.

 ## Set up app
 * ??
 Install PostgreSQL locally and make sure that it is running.